openclimatefix/nowcasting_dataset/nowcasting_dataset/manager/README.md

 In general there are a few steps how to use this function
 1. `load_yaml_configuration` - loads a configuration file.
 This is from `base.py`.
-2. `initialise_data_sources` - Initialise all the data sources.
+2. `initialize_data_sources` - Initialize all the data sources.
 Note that this can be the full set of data sources, or a subset can be passed in.
 This is from `base.py`.
 3. `create_files_specifying_spatial_and_temporal_locations_of_each_example_if_necessary` - Method to make the time and locations of the batches that will be made.
    - Get all t0s from the different data sources and find common intersection
    - Split the times into train, validation and test sets